Managing Medicines for a Person With Alzheimer's

 Medicines to treat Alzheimer's disease

 Several prescription drugs are approved by the U.S. Food and Drug Administration (FDA) to help manage symptoms in people with Alzheimer’s disease.
 For some people, these medications may help slow down certain problems, such as memory loss.
 Slowing down memory loss can allow many people with Alzheimer's disease to be more comfortable and independent for a longer time.
+There are also medications emerging to treat the progression of the disease by targeting its underlying causes.

 Most medicines work best for people in the early or middle stages of Alzheimer’s.
 However, it is important to understand that none of these medicines can cure or stop Alzheimer’s.
 Visit How Is Alzheimer's Disease Treated? for more information on medicines to treat Alzheimer's and behavior symptoms.